spack/spack-tutorial/index.rst

 This is an introduction to Spack with lectures and live demos.
 It was last presented at the `ACM-REP 2024 Conference <https://acm-rep.github.io/2024/>`_, June 18, 2024.
-The event was a full-day tutorial.
+The event was a half-day tutorial.

 You can use these materials to teach a course on Spack at your own site, or you can just skip ahead and read the live demo scripts to see how